snim2/agile-bootcamp-test-repo/README.md

 Example repo for Agile Bootcamp

-My first change to this repo!!!
+I did change the text of this file